OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Upgrading.md

 As you can see from the output, my firmware is up to date!

+If it were not up to date, this command would show:// add that output Note that it will not upgrade it since this is just a check

-#### Upgrading to an Unstable Version
+#### Upgrading to a Latest Version
 Here at Onion we are constantly in development, adding new features and fixing bugs.
 Sometimes the features we make cause the firmware to be unstable. `oupgrade` will only upgrade to the latest stable version as opposed to the latest version available.

-To upgrade to the latest version (instead of stable version) you can type:
+To upgrade to the latest version you can type:
 ```
 oupgrade -l
 ```